[###style:css-sidetoc]

 In short ...

-* It's good that we don't use the mainline tools: we are de-googling, we prefer to be "self-sufficient"
+* It's good that we don't use the mainline tools: we are de-mainlining, prefer to be "self-sufficient", to "roll our own"

 * It's honestly not very difficult to learn whatever needs to be learnt here

 And this happens to be the relation you will need to perfect in any case when doing actual work together.
-It is not something "additional" or "external", and can in fact even catalyze the wider relationships in the correct direction.
+It is not something "additional" or "external", so it will inevitably catalyze the wider relationships in the correct direction.

 * The majority of the both possible and neccessary learning is not about where the buttons are, what the keyboard shortcuts are, or working around tiny glitches, but in the continuous mastery of the oblique collaboration strategies, co-evolved within the collaborative system, with the other collaborants.